Difference Between Ruler and Straightedge

 Main Differences Between a Ruler and a Straightedge

-1. The primary distinction between the two is that a ruler is a kind of straightedge in which there are gradations marked for enabling accurate measurements.
+1. The primary distinction between the two is that a ruler is a kind of straightedge with gradations marked to enable accurate measurements.

-2. Structurally the two instruments are quite dissimilar, since they also have different uses.
-The ruler has two parallel lines and is usually rectangular in shape, whereas the straightedge is mainly sharp, pointed, and has a thin body.
+2. Structurally the two instruments are quite dissimilar since they also have different uses.
+The ruler has two parallel lines and is rectangular, whereas the straightedge is mainly sharp, pointed, and has a thin body.

-3. The straightedge can only be used to find out if a particular surface is flat, or if a line is straight.
-This is very useful in industrial uses because several other machines require this feature to precisely work on the raw materials.
-The ruler on the other hand is used for accuracy in length measurements and drawing straight lines.
+3. The straightedge can only be used to find out if a particular surface is flat or if a line is straight.
+This is very useful in industrial uses because several other machines require this feature to work on the raw materials precisely.
+Conversely, the ruler is used for accuracy in length measurements and drawing straight lines.

-4. Students generally prefer a ruler over s straightedge as it serves multiple purposes, unless there is a specific experiment which requires the straightedge.
+4. Students prefer a ruler over s straightedge as it serves multiple purposes unless a specific experiment requires the straightedge.

-5. A straightedge is usually always bulkier and heavier than a ruler depending on the material out of which it is made and the use for it is built.
+5. A straightedge is always bulkier and heavier than a ruler, depending on the material it is made of and the use for which it is built.

 Difference Between a Ruler and a Straightedge